AnaGM2/AI-Master-Projects/Computer-Vision/README.md

 # Computer Vision

 This repository contains five comprehensive projects covering the fundamental and advanced techniques of Computer Vision.
 Each module solves a set of challenges ranging from image geometry to neural-based perception.
+Notebooks are optimized for Google Colab

 ## Projects Overview